 Photo credit: Breville USA

 Waterbury is at the crossroads of Vermont’s flourishing craft brewery scene.
 In-town options for a pint include The Prohibition Pig, The Reservoir, Blackback Pub, and The Blue Stone, along with the Craft Beer Cellar where you might be lucky enough to find some world-famous Heady Topper.

 6. Sample the Local Delicacies

 Sampling our ice cream is just the start.
-Keep your taste buds on their toes at the Vermont Annex—located a mere mile and a half north of our factory on route 100.
-It’s here that you can nibble a literal smorgasbord of Cabot cheeses, indulge in Lake Champlain Chocolates, and then wash it all down with samples from Smuggler’s Notch Distillery.
-In town, the Green Mountain Coffee Roasters visitor center and weekly farmers market offer even more ways to eat and drink the day away.
+Keep your taste buds on their toes at the Cabot Farmers' Store—located a mere mile and a half north of our factory on route 100.
+Nibble a literal smorgasbord of Cabot cheeses, indulge in Lake Champlain Chocolates, and then wash it all down with samples from Smuggler’s Notch Distillery.
+In town, the weekly farmers market offers even more ways to eat and drink the day away.